 Transferring the Archive to a Public Sector Partner

 If you choose to transfer your archives to a public sector archive, the collection will, in the main, be professionally catalogued and managed, and stored in good quality environmental conditions designed for the long-term preservation of archives.
 The records of your business will be accessible to academics and public researchers and will become part of the UKs cultural heritage.
 To find out the most suitable public sector partner for your business archives collection please contact The National Archives Business Archives Advice Manager firstname.lastname@example.org; telephone 020 8392 5270.

-The Museums, Libraries and Archives Council (London) has set up an initiative that encourages collaboration between businesses, museums and libraries.
-For more information see http://mla.sparknow.net/phase2/pilots
+Sparknow is an initiative that encourages collaboration between businesses, museums and libraries.
+For more information see http://www.sparknow.net/index.html